kolomanschaft/updatejunkie/README.md

     python main.py path/to/configfile.cfg

-This way you can create various config files, one for every kind of ads you want to observe.
+This way you can create various config files, one for each kind of ads you want to observe.

 ## Known issues

-* GTK notification is currently somewhat broken. __notify2__ uses __Python-dbus__ to schedule GTK user notifications.
+* GTK notification is currently somewhat broken. __notify2__ uses __Python-dbus__ to schedule GTK user notifications which is working fine in most cases.
 However, it sometimes causes Willhaben to crash.
 * If an ad article is free or the article is already sold the price is not recognized correctly and causes the observer to ignore a set price limit.

 ## Outlook